KhronosGroup/glTF/extensions/Khronos/KHR_glsl_multi_view/README.md

 `shadow1DProjLod`	| `textureProjLod`
 `shadow2DProjLod`	| `textureProjLod`

-The `gl_fragColor` built-in variable is also no longer available in version 3.0 or later fragment shaders.
+The `gl_fragColor` built-in variable is also no longer available in version GLSL 1.3 or later fragment shaders.
 Instead an explicit `out` parameter must be added.
 The color for the first render target can then be assigned to this explicit `out` parameter.